SealedSun/beachhead-companion/README.md

 ### Why Redis?
 No particular reason.
 It had the features I required: expiration of values and the ability to query values with a certain key prefix.
+In my case, I had to deal with single-node setups, so the dedicated configuration systems like `etcd` seemed like overkill.

 Teaching `beachhead-companion` to publish configuration to other systems shouldn't be too difficult to implement.
 I intentionally abstracted the publication away behind a [Publisher](src/publisher/mod.rs) trait.